magnus-ISU/magnus-isu.github.io/src/routes/blog/Tigris.md

   3. You win if you have more influence than the ruler.
   4. Whoever won the Revolt gets one red point, and the loser withdraws their leader.
 - Place one of your tiles; farms on rivers, tiles on other spaces.
-  If there is no War, the leader controlling that color in the kingdom gets a point.
+  If two kingdoms are not connected, the leader controlling that color in the kingdom gets a point.
   If the colored leader is in the kingdom, they control it.
 Otherwise, if the (black) King is in the kingdom, the King controls it.
   You cannot unite more than two kingdoms.
   If you unite two kingdoms and any color has more than one leader in the kingdom, War breaks out.